 People talk about doing the right thing all the time, which, subconsciously, means you never give up doing the right thing even when you are sick, when you are in pain or agony, when you are desperate, or when you don’t know where your next meal is coming from, because it is the only way to make sure that when you’re done with your human body, your soul doesn’t have to cling onto another one for survival.

-What is life if it's not a fight to retrieve our true perspective and vision?
-A dream, a waste, or a descending path?
+At what point do you think you could save your soul if you never stopped treating the spiritual the way you treat the physical?
+And what is life if it's not a fight to retrieve your true perspective and vision? ----- A dream, a waste, or a descending path?

 ( The End )